Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

 private data class BridgeHandleCleaner(private val handle: MemoryAddress): Runnable {
     override fun run() {
-        // Because this class is private, and we only ever call it from the cleaner, and we never
+        // Because this class is private, and we only ever call it from the
-        // give out any references to our `handle: MemoryAddress` to any other classes, this
+        // cleaner, and we never give out any references to our
+        // `handle: MemoryAddress` to any other classes, this runs exactly once
-        // runs exactly once after all references to GameStateHandle are dead and the cleaner
+        // after all references to GameStateHandle are dead and the cleaner runs
-        // runs us.
-Hence, we can meet the requirement that the handle is not aliased, so the
+        // us.
+Hence, we can meet the requirement that the handle is not
-        // Rust side can use it as an exclusive reference and reclaim the memory safely. bindings_h.game_state_handle_destroy(handle)
+        // aliased, so the Rust side can use it as an exclusive reference and
+        // reclaim the memory safely.
+        bindings_h.game_state_handle_destroy(handle)
     }
 }